 Look and explore

-Once inside the castle there's lots to explore.
-A short DVD will give you a brief history of the castle and its founder, Sir Edward Dallingridge, and then you can choose where to go.
-Climb up the steep spiral staircases to get to the top of the massive towers and be rewarded with the most incredible views acros the River Rother valley towards Ewhurst Green and east towards Newenden.
+Autumn is the perfect time to climb the steep spiral staircases to the top of the towers and be rewarded with the most incredible views across the River Rother valley towards Ewhurst Green and east towards Newenden.
 The views are ever changing with the seasons and the state of the river.

 As well as climbing up, you can take a few steps down from the castle courtyard and see the well room.
 The water would have been used in the nearby kitchens, but only ale from the buttery would have been drunk at the table.
 Perhaps you can see why?
 Before you leave this room, take a look up for a bird's eye view.